app-generator/ecommerce-fastapi-stripe/README.md

 $ uvicorn src.app:app --reload
 ```

 Visit `http://localhost:8000` in your browser.
-To use another port, use `--port 8099` directive.
+For another port, use `--port 8099` directive.

 <br />